 An EWS1 form provides independent certification that your building meets the requirements of the government’s latest standards.
 This is not a legal requirement, however some lenders are asking for EWS1 forms before they will consider offering a mortgage.

-It is relevant to you if you are a shared owner who wants to staircase (buy a greater share of your property), re-mortgage, or sell your property.
+It is relevant to you if you own your home, or are a shared owner who wants to staircase (buy a greater share of your property), re-mortgage, or sell.

 Why is this a problem for some people?

-Unfortunately there is now a large demand for these forms and a limited pool of professionals who have the qualifications required to carry out these assessments.
+There is still a large demand for these forms and a limited pool of professionals who have the qualifications required to carry out these assessments.

 What is Clarion doing to help?

-As government guidance has changed over time, the EWS1 assessment process is likely to recommend additional remedial work to more Clarion buildings.
+As government guidance has changed over time, the EWS1 assessment process may recommend additional remedial work to more Clarion buildings.
 If further work is required, Clarion will complete this, prioritising our taller buildings in accordance with risk profile.

 Some home owners have a property within blocks that Clarion does not own or have responsibility for the structure of the building.
 In these instances it is the responsibility of the freeholder or managing agent to obtain these assessments, and where necessary Clarion will liaise with them on your behalf in order to try and obtain the form.